Thimxx/pyGenealogical-Tools/README.md

 * Rememori: https://www.rememori.com
 * Obituary from this newspaper: http://esquelas.elnortedecastilla.es/
 * Obituary from this newspaper: https://www.abc.es/esquelas/
-7) Transformation to GEDCOM profile
+7) GEDCOM file wrapper
-* Transforms profile into elements of GEDCOM, allows to create a GEDCOM
+* It allows to read gedcomfiles and operated them (add new profiles)
+* It allows to transform data from other sources (Geni, RootsMagic) into GEDCOM.
 8) Automatic investigation
 * For those interfaces avaialble, it can found potential matches in a GEDCOM.
 9) RootsMagic interface